Laura-Infantes-HYD/live-qa-campaign/readme.md

-## Description
+## Usage

-    This code can be added to a VWO campaign.
-When set live it will read the test name(ex.
-CS001) passed as a query in a url that follows the pattern below and set it as a cookie with the value of true:
+    This code can be added to a blank VWO campaign.
+When this campaign is set live to 100% it will read the test id (ex.
+CS001) passed as a query of any url that follows the pattern below and set the test id as a cookie of value true:

     https://clientsite.com/?HYD_QA=true&CS001=true

-    This will allow to set a different campaign live to 100% with audience targeted to the given cookie value pair, and be able to preview the experience only when accessing from the url containing the test name query.
+    This will allow to set any campaign on the same account live to 100% with audience targeted to a cookie named after the test id and with a value of true.
+Then it will be possible to create a live preview link by adding the above shown queries (where CS001 is swapped for the test id) to the test url that we wish to live preview.

 ## Install